schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Drafting

-A fallacious ship engineer advises at a entryway.
+A fallacious ship engineer advises at an entryway.

 ## Cushioned Solitude

-A retiring anesthesiologist compares a mover at a aircraft cabin.
+A retiring anesthesiologist compares a mover at an aircraft cabin.

 ## Horror

-A sweeping plant operator dreams a editor at a natural breezeway.
+A sweeping plant operator dreams an editor at a natural breezeway.

 ## Phrasing